bb9rj/petsgo/README.md

-# Readme
+# PetsGO Maze Walk

-A simple ahk script that cycles between clicking in a defined area and walking your character around.
-Designed to break items, then walk around and collect them.
+A simple AutoHotkey (AHK) script designed to alternate between clicking in a defined area and walking your character around to break items and collect them.

-Press F7 to start, F6 to pause (will pause after loops are finished), and F8 to stop.
+## Features
+- **Click and Walk Cycle:** Break items by clicking in a specific area, then walk your character around to collect the items.

-Default click area is based on 1920x1080 resolution with window moved to the top left with <windows key> up, <windows key> right.

-You can set your own click area by modifying the coordinates.
-The click area will be visible as a faint rectangle drawn on your screen.
+- **Customizable Click Area:** Default area is based on a 1920x1080 resolution with the window positioned at the top-left (aligned up and right).
+You can modify the coordinates to fit your screen, and the click area will be visible as a faint rectangle.

-Based on found code and modified with help from chatgpt

-#Features to add
+- **Hotkey Controls:**
+  - `F7`: Start the script
+  - `F6`: Pause (pauses after the current loop is finished)
+  - `F8`: Stop the script

+## Customization
+- **Adjust Click Area:** Modify the X and Y coordinates within the script to customize where the clicking happens on your screen.
+- **Modify Walking Behavior:** The walking pattern is customizable.
+You can adjust the movement directions and timings based on your preferences.

+## Future Features
-– Keep background accounts alive
+- Keep background accounts alive while running.
-– Resize window upon start
+- Automatically resize the window upon start.

+## Acknowledgments
+This script is based on found code and was further improved with assistance from ChatGPT.